artifacthub/hub/docs/repositories.md

 *Please NOTE that the repository URL used when adding the repository to Artifact Hub **must NOT** contain the git hosting platform specific parts, like **tree/branch**, just the path to your packages like it would show in the filesystem.*

 The *path to packages* provided can contain one or more packages.
+Each package version **must** be on a separate folder.
 You can have multiple policies in a single package, or create a package for each policy, it's completely up to you.
 In the same way, you can decide if you want to provide one or multiple versions of your policies packages.

 The structure of a repository with multiple packages and versions could look something like this: